 Press

-On Jessup’s composition Astronomia: “A fine example of sagacious use of not-too-strident dissonant chords, well designed, and extremely well sung by the Kühn Choir of Prague.”
+On Jessup’s composition Astronomia: “A fine example of sagacious use of not-too-strident dissonant chords . . . well designed.”

 — EarRelevant

-On Jessup’s performance of Mozart’s Piano Concerto, K. 459 at Merkin Hall: “Taken at a rollicking pace, it’s an absolutely breathtaking performance, mature and considered, but also joyfully spontaneous with tasteful phrasing, impeccably nuanced dynamics, and an impressive sensitivity to the dramatic contrasts and rapid switches in pace and mood of this music.”
+On Jessup’s performance of Mozart’s Piano Concerto, K. 459: “Taken at a rollicking pace, it’s an absolutely breathtaking performance, mature and considered, but also joyfully spontaneous with tasteful phrasing, impeccably nuanced dynamics, and an impressive sensitivity to the dramatic contrasts and rapid switches in pace and mood of this music.”

 — Interlude